-Another pop up exhibit from Banksy has been showing in Croydon.
-Called ‘Gross Domestic Product’ it is essentially a window display.
-Yet this is a rare exhibition where the products on show will soon be on sale.
+Another pop up exhibit called ‘Gross Domestic Product’ from Banksy has been showing in Croydon.
+It is essentially a window display showing artwork.
+Yet this is a rare opportunity where the products on show will soon be on sale.

 Created for the reason of utilising his brand rights it is, as Banksy describes, “our first and only store”.
 The doors however will never open.
 The plan is for all sales to be made online after the display closes.

 Posted on a notice within the display, Banksy explains the reasoning behind Gross Domestic Product in a bit more detail.
 “This shop has come about as a result of legal action” he says.
 “A greeting cards company are trying to seize legal custody of the name Banksy from the artist, who has been advised the best way to prevent this is to sell his own brand of merchandise.”

 Foremost amongst the exhibits on show is the famous flak jacket worn by Stormzy at Glastonbury.
 Competing for space behind the glass, it is shown alongside a riot helmet reshaped as a mirror ball and a tombstone which you can only collect from the quarry.
 Elsewhere in the display you can find “a bit of old carpet painted to resemble the diabetes riddled corpse of Tony the Tiger” and some toy refugees placing a baby into a truck.